How To Mirror an Android Phone With the Amazon Firestick TV

 Search the Play Store for the AllCast app and install it on your device.

 3. Choose the Media You Want to Mirror

-Once you launch the app, it gives you the option to choose the media that you wish to mirror with your Firestick.
-After sending the media, you’ll have full control over the playback options.
+Launch AllCast on your device and on your Fire TV Stick, and it will give you the option to choose the media that you wish to mirror with your Fire TV Stick.
+You will then have full control over the playback options.

 Mirroring the content of your Android device is quite easy, even if your device isn’t Miracast compatible.
 In addition to the built-in support for Miracast, third-party apps like AllCast will let you cast to your Fire TV Stick from almost any device.